Syncretism: Religious syncretism

 Religious syncretism is the blending of two or more religious belief systems into a new system, or the incorporation into a religious tradition of beliefs from unrelated traditions.
 This can occur for many reasons, and the latter scenario happens quite commonly in areas where multiple religious traditions exist in proximity and function actively in a culture, or when a culture is conquered, and the conquerors bring their religious beliefs with them, but do not succeed in entirely eradicating the old beliefs or (especially) practices.

-Religions may have syncretic elements to their beliefs or history, but adherents of so-labeled systems often frown on applying the label, especially adherents who belong to "revealed" religious systems, such as the Abrahamic religions, or any system that exhibits an exclusivist approach.
+Religions may have syncretic elements to their beliefs or history, but adherents of so-labelled systems often frown on applying the label, especially adherents who belong to "revealed" religious systems, such as the Abrahamic religions, or any system that exhibits an exclusivist approach.
 Such adherents sometimes see syncretism as a betrayal of their pure truth.
 By this reasoning, adding an incompatible belief corrupts the original religion, rendering it no longer true.
 Indeed, critics of a syncretistic trend may use the word or its variants as a disparaging epithet, as a charge implying that those who seek to incorporate a new view, belief, or practice into a religious system pervert the original faith.
 Non-exclusivist systems of belief, on the other hand, may feel quite free to incorporate other traditions into their own.
-Keith Ferdinando notes that the term "syncretism" is an elusive one, and can apply to refer to substitution or modification of the central elements of a religion by beliefs or practices introduced from elsewhere.
+Keith Ferdinando notes that the term "syncretism" is an elusive one, and can refer to substitution or modification of the central elements of a religion by beliefs or practices introduced from elsewhere.
 The consequence under such a definition, according to Ferdinando, can lead to a fatal "compromise" of the original religion's "integrity".

 In modern secular society, religious innovators sometimes construct new faiths or key tenets syncretically, with the added benefit or aim of reducing inter-religious discord.
 Such chapters often have a side-effect of arousing jealousy and suspicion among authorities and ardent adherents of the pre-existing religion.
 Such religions tend to inherently appeal to an inclusive, diverse audience.
 Sometimes the state itself sponsored such new movements, such as the Living Church founded in Soviet Russia and the German Evangelical Church in Nazi Germany, chiefly to stem all outside influences.

+Criticism of the term

+Véronique Altglas argues that the use of the term "syncretism" is an effort to make some religious practices and religions seem less legitimate, pure, or well-established.
+She argues that the term "syncretism" presupposes that the religions that syncretism combines were "pure" and unchanging before being combined.
+In reality, she believes, religions are all inherently syncretic to some degree because they combine many elements from different people's spiritualities and religions and different cultures.
+The term "syncretism" can serve the ends of ethnocentrism and purism in some cases in this view.